The Mighty's Holiday Guide of Sensory-Friendly Gifts for Kids or Teens

-Shopping for someone on the autism spectrum can be a challenge.
-To make your holiday shopping a little less stressful, we’ve complied a list of gifts that anyone on the autism spectrum, from younger kids to adults, might love to receive.
+To make your holiday shopping a little less stressful, we’ve complied a list of gifts that kids or teens with sensory needs might love to receive.
 Of course, to truly know what someone could use this year — ask them!
 Surprises are fun, but don’t feel guilty if you’d rather ensure the person you love will enjoy what you buy them.

 Feeling extra generous?
 Give a gift that keeps on giving all year long.
 Sensory Theraplay subscription boxes were designed by a pediatric occupational therapist, and feature sensory-friendly toys designed to help develop sensory motor skills.
 Boxes are meant for kids between the ages of 4 and 8, and feature toys meant for therapeutic play such as putty, textured tactile toys, fidgets, light up toys and craft activities.